bjsmiley/inline-spellchecker/README.md

 ## Implementation
 I used the windows api, because why not. ~~Can~~ Should I even extend this to [macos](https://github.com/ryanmcgrath/cacao) next? [linux](http://aspell.net/man-html/Writing-programs-to-use-Aspell.html#Writing-programs-to-use-Aspell)?

+## Overengineered Potential
+- Check for updates?
+TUF? how does az-cli perform updates?